-For most Disney travelers whether its your first trip or your 30th, when you think of a Walt Disney World vacation, Magic Kingdom is usually the first place that comes to mind.
-With this massive popularity comes Magic Kingdom’s own unique set of challenges when it comes to crowd levels, dining, Fastpasses etc. However, you can now take your lead from seasoned Disney travelers to ensure your days are magical rather than stressful with our 10 tips for doing Magic Kingdom like a pro.
+For most Disney travelers whether it’s your first trip or your 30th, when you think of a Walt Disney World vacation, Magic Kingdom is usually the first place that comes to mind.
+With this massive popularity comes Magic Kingdom’s own unique set of challenges when it comes to crowd levels, dining, Fastpasses etc. However, here are a few tricks of the trade we’ve learned during our Magic Kingdom visits over the years to ensure your Disney days are magical rather than stressful.

 3. Create a game plan for your day at the parks – Magic Kingdom is so saturated with things to see, do and explore which means that you can’t possibly fit it all into a day (or even two.)
 For that reason, it pays to have a hit list of things you want to be sure not to miss.
 It also pays to plan out your route around the parks to save you constantly zig-zagging around the Magic Kingdom.
 Though you don’t have to follow your park plan with military-like precision, it’s so helpful to have a blueprint to refer to if you find yourself wondering where to go next.

 4. Plan out your meals well in advance – Many of Disney’s Table Service Restaurants book up well in advance as guests can book their reservations at the 180-day mark.
 This means those showing up on the day may be turned away or will be faced with long stand-by lines.
 If you want to enjoy a sit down meal with your family or group, book those reservations in early.
 And for those with who just want counter service or Quick Service meals, it still pays to plan ahead.
 Think about stopping during “off-peak” dining times to avoid the crowds, check out the menus online in advance to see what’s going to appeal to your group, and consider where these meals will fit in as you make your way around the park.
 A little forward planning can go a long way at Magic Kingdom.